Mhammad2022Ibrahim/CodeAlpha_TITANIC_SURVIVAL_PREDICTION/README.md

 - Support Vector Machines
 - Gradient Boosting Machines (XGBoost)

-Each model is trained and evaluated using accuracy, precision, recall, and F1-score.
+Each model is trained and evaluated using `accuracy, precision, recall, and F1-score`.

 ## Contributing